thi-ng/umbrella-docs-temp/atom.history.redo.md

 ## History.redo() method

 Attempts to re-apply most recent value from future stack to atom and returns it if successful (i.e. there's a future).
-Before the switch, first records the atom's current value into the history stack (to enable [History.undo()](./atom.history.undo.md) feature).
-Returns `undefined` if there's no future (so sad!).

-If redo was possible, the `History.EVENT_REDO` event is emitted after the restoration with both the `prev` and `curr` (restored) states provided as event value (and object with these two keys).
-This allows for additional state handling to be executed, e.g. application of the "Command pattern".
-See [History.addListener()](./atom.history.addlistener.md) for registering event listeners.

 <b>Signature:</b>